stanfy/cintegration/README.md

 # Upload to HOCKEYAPP
 HOCKEYAPP_UPLOAD_NEEDED=0  # Set 1 to upload
 API_TOKEN_HOCKEYAPP=''
+HOCKEYAPP_CI_MESSAGE='Message for build you want to see in HockeyApp Release Notes' # "Build uploaded automatically from Jenkins." by default if empty

 # Upload to AMAZON S3
 S3_UPLOAD_NEEDED=0  # Set 1 to upload